microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 It'll contain all the data and methods for:

 - Creating and rendering Hello World webview panels
-- Properly cleaning up and disposing webview resources when the panel is closed
+- Properly cleaning up and disposing of webview resources when the panel is closed
 - Setting the HTML content of the webview panel
 - Setting message listeners so data can be passed between the webview and extension